5 ways to get ready for grad school

 Don’t sweat it.
 With a little preparation, you’ll be able to transition into the next stage of your academic journey smoothly.

-Here are the activities she recommends to get ahead of the graduate learning curve:
+Here are the activities Clarke recommends to get ahead of the graduate learning curve:

 First things first: become aware of your academic responsibilities at Concordia by completing the mandatory academic integrity module.